Does a new workforce require new leadership styles?

 Committed to diversity

 There are, of course, other traits that are becoming mainstays in the business world.
-Companies are embracing flexible workforces in their efforts toward offering a better work-life balance, and as always, the best leaders will always value healthy communication, leading by example, and employee empowerment.
+Companies are embracing flexible workforces in their efforts to offer a better work-life balance, emphasizing healthy communication, leading by example and employee empowerment.

 It's exciting to see the changes coming from the most successful companies around the world.
 With more millennials continuing to enter the workforce, there will no doubt be more transformations in leadership practices coming our way.